 Your best bet is to stick with your treatment plan and to talk with your doctor before you start any new therapy.
 Together you can decide what will help you feel your best.

-Alternative and Complementary Therapies for Multiple Sclerosis
+Alternative Therapies Recommended for Multiple Sclerosis

-What Are Some Other Alternative/Complementary Options for Multiple Sclerosis?
+Other Alternative/Complementary Options

 Evening primrose oil(linoleic acid).
-Linoleic acid is also found in sunflower seeds and safflower oil.
-There is some evidence that taking an oral supplement of linoleic acid may slightly improve MS symptoms.
+You can find linoleic acid in sunflower seeds and safflower oil.
+There is some evidence that taking it as a supplement may slightly improve MS symptoms.